Dzalevski/resumev2/content/posts/handler-params-validate.md

 date: "2020-11-27"
 ---

- # In this article, we are going to explore how to make custom validator with `go validator`

  *This custom validator is made with my best friend and coding buddy Gligor - link to his github account https://github.com/Gligor23*